-- On special occasions, the Clinic Director may specify a "jeans" day, and guidelines will be provided for those instances. - O Dress down Friday Polos and jeans (no rips or holes) with the exception of students in the Convent. - Summer attire is more relaxed, and specific guidelines will be provided at the beginning of the summer clinic.
+- Dress down Friday Polos and jeans (no rips or holes) with the exception of students in the Convent. - Summer attire is more relaxed, and specific guidelines will be provided at the beginning of the summer clinic.

 Consequences:

 If a Student Clinician is not dressed appropriately, as determined by the Clinic Instructor or Clinic Director, they will not be allowed to participate in clinic that day, and an unexcused absence will be recorded.